 - Little Demon: Chrissy suffers her first period while being threatened by bullies, which triggers the emergence of her satanic powers.
 When Satan claims that he found her when she drew first blood, she thinks it was when her period came, only for him to clarify that it was because she killed the bullies right after.

 - Mocked in South Park: There's an intestinal ailment going around that makes you bleed out of your ass.
 But the boys don't know about it and think that when Cartman (and later Kenny) are bleeding that means that they have their periods.
 It doesn't help that an adult they ask about it says that when it happens you bleed - "you know, down there."
 Kenny ends up dead from Toxic Shock Syndrome, having shoved a tampon up his ass.

 - Vicar Chad Varah founded the Samaritans (the world's first crisis hotline telephone support to those contemplating suicide) because the first funeral of his career was for a 14-year-old girl who took her life after she had menstruated, fearing she got a venereal disease and having no one to talk to.

-- A variation came up in the hearings against gymnastics coach Maggie Haney (former coach of US Olympic gymnast Laurie Hernandez).
+- A variation came up in the hearings against gymnastics coach Maggie Haney (best known as the former coach of US Olympic gymnast Laurie Hernandez).
 Among other instances of emotional abuse, Haney had told her gymnasts that getting their periods meant they were fat, so when one girl got her first period during a training session, she panicked for fear of Haney's reaction if she found out.